-Through real-time energy monitoring, rich analytics are generated which enables us to understand the “heartbeat” or pattern of energy use and to inform the assessment of where energy is wasted.
+Through real-time energy monitoring, rich analytics are generated.
+This enables us to understand the ‘heartbeat’, or pattern, of energy use and to inform the assessment of where energy is wasted.
 In addition to consumption, analytics are generated in a range of other parameters including:

 - Power factor.

-All of which can provide data to identify energy efficiency opportunities.
+All of the above can provide data to identify energy efficiency opportunities.

 The analytics generating from energy monitoring are then combined with data generated from an in-depth site audit to profile a site’s energy consumption.
 Now that we understand WHERE, WHEN and HOW energy is consumed, our consultants look for opportunities to improve energy efficiency through: